Country Profile: Isle of Man

 Geography

-The Isle of Man is situated in Western Europe, between Great Britain and Ireland, covering an area of 572 sq km.
-The island features a coastline that stretches 160 km and is devoid of land boundaries, as it is surrounded by water.
-Its terrain is characterized by hills to the north and south, bisected by a central valley, with the highest point being Snaefell at 621 m above sea level.
+The Isle of Man is situated in Western Europe, nestled between Great Britain and Ireland in the Irish Sea.
+The island covers an area of 572 sq km and is characterized by a coastline of 160 km.
+Its terrain consists of hills in the north and south, divided by a central valley, with the highest point being Snaefell at 621 m.
+The climate is temperate, featuring cool summers and mild winters, with occasional high winds.

 - 0 km land boundaries